 - Caution is advised while investing in this space: Even though some vendors are making big claims about the capabilities of their tools, we have not yet come across a content automation tool compelling enough for us to use.
 It is still not possible for a bot to write popular, engaging content without any human guidance.

-- Even the top content automation tool of today can be augmented by human effort.
-Even with state of the art technology, full or significant automation of content is not possible.
+- Even the top content automation tools of today can be augmented by human effort.
+Even with state-of-the-art technology, full or significant automation of content is not possible.
 Companies should focus on finding tools that augment their teams.
 These could be proofreading tools or auto content creators that create articles that are later improved by humans.
 Proofreading tools are already quite helpful since they provide automated plagiarism checks, engagement level gauging, and tonality assessments.

 Happy to help if you have questions related to NLG or content automation:

 Cem has been the principal analyst at AIMultiple since 2017.
 AIMultiple informs hundreds of thousands of businesses (as per similarWeb) including 60% of Fortune 500 every month.

 Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE, NGOs like World Economic Forum and supranational organizations like European Commission.
 You can see more reputable companies and media that referenced AIMultiple.